ibisba/workshop/ibisba_workshops/docs/registering-datafiles-guide.md

 Once the datafile is created, using the “*Actions”* drop down menu you can

-- edit this file,
+- edit this file
-- manage the file,
+- manage the file
 - delete the file or
 - Register new version